Springfield Lasers

-The Springfield Lasers are a World TeamTennis franchise.
+The Springfield Lasers was a World TeamTennis franchise.
 The franchise was purchased and donated to the city of Springfield, Missouri by the Cooper family in 1996.
 They play their home matches at Mediacom Stadium at Cooper Tennis Complex.

 History

 The team advanced to the league final in 1999, 2001, 2009, 2013, 2014, 2018 and 2019, and only in the last 2 years have they won the championship.
 In 2010, the Lasers had the best regular season record (10–4) in World TeamTennis and advanced to the WTT Western Conference Championship but lost to the Kansas City Explorers, 20 to 17.
 The Lasers faced the Philadelphia Freedoms in the 2018 WTT Championship match on August 5, 2018.
 The Lasers defeated the Freedoms 19-18 for their first WTT Championship in team history.